SlithyMatt/x16-xci/README.md

 ## Data Format
 All game data (except for background bitmaps and music files) are described in text files, starting with a main file.
 This file defines the top-level game data, providing references to all other source files.
 Its filename is the only command-line input to the software development kit (SDK) executable (**xci.exe**).
 It is simply a set of key-value pairs.
 There are certain mandatory keys that are required for the game to be successfully built.
 Unrecognized keys are ignored by the build utility, as are comments, which begin with a hash (```#```) symbol.
 Keys have no spaces and are not case-sensitive, but values may be case-sensitive and consist of all text after the first whitespace after the key up to the end of the line or the start of a comment.
 A value can contain a hash character by escaping it with a backslash (i.e. ```\#```).
 And if a value contains a backslash character, that can be escaped with a double backslash (```\\```).

+In this guide we will be looking at the example game, which is located in this repository in the [example](example) directory.
+It is a fully playable but simple game that was designed to illustrate how to make a game and serve as a basic test of the SDK and game engine.

+If you are looking to start from scratch, start with the files in the [template](template) directory.
+It is fully buildable and runnable, but has no gameplay.
+It's just a minimal skeleton on which you can build your own game.

 ### Main File
 The following is an example of a main file, showing all required keys.